-Paycheck Protection Program (PPP) Loan Forgiveness Application released
+New Paycheck Protection Program (PPP) Loan Forgiveness Applications released

-Read on for highlights of the guidance and information in the application packet.
-You can also register now to access our on-demand webinar that provides more information on each of these points and walks through the loan forgiveness computation.
+Read on for highlights of the guidance and information in the new standard application, and continue to the bottom for an introduction to the EZ application.
+You can also check out our new on-demand webinar, which provides more information on each of these points and walks through the loan forgiveness computations..

 Forgivable costs and amounts

 - Eligible payroll costs, as defined by the April 2 Interim Final Rules and the June 11 revisions to the rule.
 A June 16 Interim Final Rule capped salary, wages, and tips, at $100,000 of annualized pay per employee: